hoveringoverit/hoveringoverit/README.md

 ### about me

-i'm aryan — a student who got into coding and kind of never stopped. i work mostly with javascript and react on the frontend, and i've been picking up python on the side. still early in the journey, but i take it seriously. i like understanding how things actually work, not just copy-pasting until it runs.
+i'm Aryan — a student who got into coding and kind of never stopped. i work mostly with javascript and react on the frontend, and i've been picking up python on the side. still early in the journey, but i take it seriously. i like understanding how things actually work, not just copy-pasting until it runs.

 <br/>